Learning to Infer Parameterized Representations of Plants from 3D Scans: Method

 \subsubsection{Auxiliary Classifiers}

 In addition to the encoder-decoder pairs, it must be decided how to properly split the points to reconstruct the L-String structure.
 Each point in $\latentspace$ is either a result of a merging process by one of the recursive encoders ($\siblingencoder$, $\pcencoder$), or it represents an individual node.
 For the RvNN to decode structural information, it needs to learn to choose the appropriate decoder ($\siblingdecoder$, $\pcdecoder$), or to end the recursive splitting.
-To predict the right decoder, we associate classes for the different splitting options (siblings, parent-child, stop) and jointly train a classifier on them.
+To predict the right decoder, we associate classes for the different splitting options (siblings, parent-child, stop) and jointly train a classifier $\classifierSplit$ on them.

-Due to different node types, the network should needs to learn which node decoder $\nodeencoderi$ to apply to reconstruct each node of the L-string.
-For that, a second classifier is trained, that allows to predict the node type for a latent point $\latentcode$ that is fully split.
-This classifier, called $\classifierNode$ has $\numberNodeType$ output classes.
+After splitting, each latent point needs to be decoded with an appropriate decoder $\nodedecoderi$ to reconstruct a node of the L-String.
+For that, a second classifier is trained to predict the node type for a latent point $\latentcode$.
+This classifier is called $\classifierNode$.
+Both classifiers consist of a multi-layer perceptron with a single hidden layer and a $tanh$ activation.

-Both classifiers share the architecture of a two-layer fully connected neural network.
-The first layer maps the input latent point to a hidden representation using a linear transformation followed by a $tanh$ activation.
-The second layer maps the hidden features to an output vector that corresponds to the different classes.